3lLobo/Blocqbook/README.md

 ## Polygon & The Graph

 We've used deployed a smart contract on [Polygon Mumbai](https://mumbai.polygonscan.com/) which emits an event when an address is tagged a public tag ( such as - ``scam`` or ``airdrop`` ).
 We deployed a subgraph using [The Graph](https://thegraph.com/hosted-service) to index the events.
 All the addresses that have been given a public tag are now on the blockchain and can be retrieved by querying the subgraph.
+This helps in fraud detection & address identification.

 Contract Address : [0xde4d7f0a42aa7df311b3cc18ef5231f501168695](https://mumbai.polygonscan.com/address/0xde4d7f0a42aa7df311b3cc18ef5231f501168695#events)